-Despite a reputation as a fierce junkyard guard dog, Rottweilers were bred as herding and farm dogs.
+Despite an unfair reputation as fierce junkyard guard dogs, Rottweilers were bred as multi-faceted herding and farm dogs.
 In ancient times, Rottweilers were used to herd livestock and guard farms.
 In some cases, they were used to pull small carts.

-Though they’ve done a variety of canine jobs over the years, these days, Rottweilers are mostly regarded as big softies that enjoy lounging around with their owners.
+While they’ve done various canine jobs over the years, these days, Rottweilers are mostly regarded as big softies that enjoy lounging around with their owners.
 So, are Rottweilers good herding and farm dogs?
 Absolutely!

 What Is a Farm Dog?

 Before we get into whether Rottweilers can be farm dogs, we need to define what a farm dog is.
 Farm dogs are usually used for herding, but they may also be expected to provide droving, guarding, and pest-control duties.
 In this respect, Rottweilers are excellent farm dogs.

 History of the Rottweiler as a Herding and Farm Dog

 While they are primarily pets now, nearly all dog breeds were created for a specific purpose.
 Dating back to Ancient Rome, the Rottweiler was a herding and driving dog that could handle livestock and protect them from predators.

 Modern Rottweilers differ from their ancestors significantly, however.
 When ancient Rottweilers were brought across the Alps, they were bred with native dogs in Germany to create what we know as Rottweilers today.

 In Germany, Rottweilers were used by butchers to pull meat carts to market and protect them.
 So, throughout their history, the Rottweiler has been used for herding cattle, protecting people and livestock, and pulling carts.